 - Quite a tradition in the hypothetical cases given to law students.
 A model case on contract law will probably involve someone contracting with Lucy Pharr.
 Some genuine examples from a lawblog include: can a confession of shooting the sheriff be admitted as evidence in a trial for murdering the deputy; and what crime, if any, would be committed by someone taking out a billboard with the words "You killed my father.
 Prepare to die."

 - Real cases used in casebook examples often get into this—particularly books on torts, where the cases are often seemingly crazy to start with.
 One American torts book starts with not one but two cases in which a minor pulls a chair out from under someone and is found liable for battery,note and another includes one where a woman successfully sued a man for battery on account of giving her herpes (he hadn't told her he had the disease).
-The compilers/editors tend to note this with the dry humor characteristic of today's lawyers and judges.
+One torts textbook illustrates how evidence can be used to show that a business ignored a hazard by comparing two cases of people slipping on a banana peel.note The compilers/editors tend to note this with the dry humor characteristic of today's lawyers and judges.

 - Quite possibly an unintentional example from Germany: A famous - now infamous - example for first semester law students told the tale of the Negro "Bongo Zula" [sic!], who, while visiting our country, captured, cooked and ate a little girl but cannot be found guilty because he did not know our rites and customs.
 Said example was available in print until as late as 1990!

 - A somewhat indirect example: In common-law countries, law students tend to learn via the casebook method—i.e. rather than have a textbook go through the principles of the law, the student is presented with actual appellate judicial decisions, plus a limited amount of commentary from the author/editors.
-Appellate judges are generally intelligent people, and they often run into cases that are (1) indescribably boring, (2) completely ridiculous, (3) involve ludicrous asshattery, or (4) some combination of the above.
+Appellate judges are generally intelligent people, and they often run into cases that are (1) indescribably boring, (2) completely ridiculous, (3) involve ludicrous asshattery, (4) involve ludicrous douchebaggery, or (5) some combination of the above.
 Naturally, they insert dry humor into their opinions wherever possible.
-Certain judges are particularly noted for their dry humor; today, Judge Richard Posner (of the Chicago-based federal Seventh Circuit, whose opinions are often included in casebooks because of his clear writing style and his association with the unique logic of the law and economics movement) and Justice Antonin Scalia (of the federal Supreme Court, whose opinions are often included in casebooks because he's a freakin' Supreme Court justice) have earned reputations for opinions that lawyers, judges, and students love to read for the jokes (and in Scalia's case, the inimitable snark), even as they shout "no, you're wrong!" at the content.
+Certain judges are particularly noted for their dry humor; for instance, in contemporary American casebooks, Judge Richard Posner (of the Chicago-based federal Seventh Circuit, whose opinions are often included in casebooks because of his clear writing style and his association with the unique logic of the law and economics movement), Judge Alex Kozinski (of the Ninth Circuit, who famously wrote "The parties are advised to chill" in his most famous opinion), Justice Antonin Scalia (of the federal Supreme Court, whose opinions are often included in casebooks because even if you disagree with him he's Actually Pretty Funny, and also did we mention he's a freakin' Supreme Court justice), Justice Elena Kagan (ditto, except that she's a liberal), and Justice John Paul Stevens (who held Kagan's seat before her appointment, and whose style is best described as "Garrison Keillor as a jurist"note ) have earned reputations for opinions that lawyers, judges, and students love to read for the jokes/dry humor (and in Scalia's case, the inimitable snark), even as they shout "no, you're wrong!" at the content.